World Rabies Day - What is Surrey doing to tackle this devastating disease?

 Kim Doyle, Chief Operating Officer of the Global Alliance for Rabies control, said: “We welcome the important contribution that the University of Surrey is making towards rabies control.
 Only by working together can we achieve the goal of zero human deaths from dog mediated rabies by 2030.”

-To see the work undertaken by the WHO please click here.
+See the work undertaken by the World Health Organization.